Preparing for upgrade

 From the host on which you installed Cloud Platform Manager, back up the Platform_Manager folder.
 After you back up the Cloud Platform Manager, take a snapshot of the physical computer or VM and back up the database for Enterprise-AR and Cloud-AR at the same time.

 Ensure that you can restore the database and host computers for Enterprise-AR server and Cloud-AR together.
 Otherwise, you might encounter possible data corruption issues.
-In addition, you must perform this step to save the data that the Cloud Platform Manager created on Cloud-AR.
+In addition, you must perform this step to save the data that the Cloud Platform Manager created on Cloud-AR.- From the host on which you installed the preboot executable environment (PXE) server, back up the TFTP folder.

 This folder is deleted on the target computer during the upgrade process.
 Before you upgrade the PXE server, back up your data store.